python-frederick/talks/2017-10-web-frameworks/README.md

 * Do you need an API to power a React, Angular, Ember, or Vue frontend?

 --
-* Do you like enjoy connecting components or using a pre-integrated approach?
+* Do you enjoy connecting components or using a pre-integrated approach?

 ???